PandasThumb/pandasthumb.github.io/_posts/2024/2024-09-15-artificial.md

 but is a mistaken analogy on their part.

-Artificial selection is a very old practice, dating back to inadvertent selection when wild animals wwere domesticated, with the wildest ones being eaten or chased away, or they successfully escaped.
+Artificial selection is a very old practice, dating back to inadvertent selection when wild animals were domesticated, with the wildest ones being eaten or chased away, or they successfully escaped.
 With the start of agriculture, farmers often bred from their best animals (or plants).
 Charles Darwin paid close attention to the ways animals had been changed by breeding, both for food production or as pets.
-He was particularly attentive to the reesults of pigeon breeding.
+He was particularly attentive to the results of pigeon breeding.
 "Natural selection" was named in analogy to artificial selection.

 <!--more-->